Today on Inbound Academy, we’re going to discuss if traditional marketing is dying. 1998 called, and it wants those cold calls and billboard ads back!

 Jeff Lambert: Today on Rizen Academy, we're going to discuss why traditional marketing is dying.
 1998 called and it wants it cold calls and billboard ads back.

 Jeff: Hello and welcome to the first episode of our podcast everybody.
 This is our maiden voyage and we are officially underway.
-I am excited, we are completely dedicated to talking about inbound and how it can help grow your business.
+I am excited, we are completely dedicated to talking about inbound marketing and how it can help grow your business.
 That's what this podcast goal is and we're hoping that you'll grow with us week to week because each episode is going to build on each other.
 So joining us for our very first episode today I'm joined by the CEO of risen and he's a friend of mine.
 His name is Rogelio Rodriguez.
 Rod, thanks for coming by to drop some knowledge on us today.

 Rogelio "Rod" Rodriguez: Thanks for having me Jeff.